 - Ensure the incident cannot re-occur by taking appropriate action, such as applying system patches or carrying out social engineering detection training

 - Continue taking notes, ensuring a detailed log

-- Ensure any compromised machines are removed or formatted before placing back into service
+- Ensure any compromised machines are removed or formatted before placing them back into service

 - Return affected systems to an operationally ready state and replace those that cannot be repaired

-- Monitor closely to ensure incident does not re-occur or is not still ongoing
+- Monitor closely to ensure the incident does not re-occur or is not still ongoing

 - Ensure systems are restored from a trusted source